kharji1986-hub/my_first_python_project/README.md

 - Age

-then it prints a simple greeting.
+Then it prints a simple greeting.